twallema/pySODM/docs/workflow.md

 │       └── username_TRACE_2022-12-16.pdf
 ```

 The output of the above procedure yields an `emcee.EnsembleSampler` object containing our 100 iterations for 9 chains.
 We can extract the chains quite by using the `get_chain()` method (see the [emcee documentation](https://emcee.readthedocs.io/en/stable/user/sampler/)).
 However, we're interested in building a dictionary of samples because this interfaces nicely to pySODM's *draw functions* (introduced below).
-Using `emcee_sampler_to_dictionary()`, the generated chains and the entries provided in `settings` are formatted into a dictionary `samples_dict`.
+Using `emcee_sampler_to_dictionary()`, the generated chains and the entries provided in `settings` are formatted into a dictionary `samples_dict`, which is automatically saved in a json format.
 Finally, we'll use the third-party `corner` package to visualize the distributions of the five calibrated parameters.

 ```
 if __name__ == '__main__':